 Visit the CIBC Retirees groupOpens a new window in your browser on Facebook for current and future retiree information, updates and to connect with CIBC friends, including past alumni and employees that are soon to be retirees.
 On the site you can find information on:

-The Retiree Advisory Committee (RAC) is comprised of 12 CIBC retirees who are a connection between you and CIBC.
+The Retiree Advisory Committee (RAC) is comprised of 12 CIBC retirees who are geographically dispersed across Canada and are a connection between you and CIBC.
 The RAC’s mandate is to represent the views of CIBC retirees on issues that affect them and provide input on retiree communications and policies.
 Committee members also act as ambassadors and local champions for announced changes.

 Contact details for committee members are available through the Facebook group.
 To access this information:

-Enter your employee number and date of birth, then select “Continue.”
+Enter your HR ID and your date of birth, then select Continue.

-Indicate whether you would like to be remembered on this device, then select “Continue.”
+Select whether you would like to be remembered on this device, then select Continue.

 Employee and Family Assistance Program (EFAP)